kramergroup/vncd/README.md

 Vncd provides functionality similar to inetd for VNC in container environments.
-The daemon listens for VNC connections and spans a new x11vnc instance for each request.
+The daemon listens for VNC connections and spans a new x11vnc instance for each request allowing for multiple *independent* users accessing the same container.

    This software is in alpha state and under development.
 Many thing, particularly documentation are not up-to-date.

 ## Usage